ClickCease

 HP Recalls Lithium Laptop Batteries for Fire and Burn Hazards

-HP is recalling more defective laptop batteries that may cause fire and burn injuries.
-According to reports, this most recent HP battery recall was first issued in January 2018 and then expanded in January 2019.
-But the most recent developments failed to make the news because the government shutdown interfered with the U.S. Consumer Product Safety Commission’s ability to communicate the expansion.
+However, the most recent developments failed to make the news because the government shutdown interfered with the U.S. Consumer Product Safety Commission’s ability to communicate the expansion.
 The recall date is now March 12, 2019, and it includes an additional 28,500 laptop battery units on top of the 50,000 initially announced back in early 2018.
-For a list of affected models click here.

-Faulty Battery Issues
+Faulty Laptop Battery Issues

 Product Liability Issues

 This is of course not the first our product defect lawyers have heard about lithium-ion batteries overheating and exploding or causing a fire.
 We’ve seen horrific incidents and injuries relating to products such as e-cigarettes or vaporizers, hoverboards, cell phones and laptops.
-Often, these incidents occur because of defective lithium batteries manufactured with cheap or substandard parts.
-There is no question that these defective products have the potential to cause significant property damage and burn injuries that could lead to disfigurement and lifelong disabilities.

 FREE Case Evalution